 In this post, we are going to go through an initial experience with Azure Logic Apps Integration Service Environment (ISE).
 Previously on the Serverless360 blog, there have been articles written that describe what Azure Logic Apps ISE is and whether or not organizations should consider consumption or dedicated billing models.
 However, this post gives the difference between Azure Logic Apps ISE and the existing consumption-based service.

-This blog post will cover Azure Logic Apps ISE, based upon the private preview bits.
+Note: This blog post will cover Azure Logic Apps ISE, based upon the private preview bits.
 I have also received permission to blog about these capabilities from the product group (PG) team.
 Since the bits are in private preview, mileage may vary as the PG makes changes prior to General Availability (GA).

 Provided your subscription has been whitelisted and you have a URL that contains a feature flag, you can provision an ISE from the Azure Portal by searching for Integration Service Environment.

 In order to create an ISE, we need to provide the following:

 - ISE Name